thnbao22/Container-Labs/8.Docker-Volume-Basics/README.md

 ## Bind mount volumes

+You can use **bind mount volumes** to `mount individual files`.
+This provides the flexibility to create or link resources at a level that avoids conflict with other resources.

 + Advantages:
   - Bind mount volumes are **useful** if you want to `share data` with other processes running outside a container, such as components of the host system itself.

   - The important thing to note in this case is that `the file must exist on the host` before you create the container.

+  - Bind mount volumes are `appropriate tools` for workstations or machines with `specialized concerns`.

++ Disadvantages:
+  - The first problem with bind mount volumes is that they tie otherwise portable container descriptions to the file system of a specific host.

+  - The next big problem is that they create an opportunity for `conflict with other containers`.

+## Docker managed volumes

+Using managed volumes is a method of `decoupling volumes` from specialized locations on the file system.